 In early stages of hip dysplasia there may be no symptoms, but once you begin to see signs that your pet is having trouble with common physical activities, you should see your veterinarian.
 Dogs and cats with the condition may limp, have difficulty climbing stairs, show signs of pain when the hip is touched, and constantly lick or chew at the hip area in an effort to relieve some of the discomfort.

 There is no cure for hip dysplasia and no way to prevent it in a pet that is predisposed to the condition, but there are measures you can take to relieve some of the pain that is common with hip dysplasia and improve your pet’s mobility.
 Veterinarians usually recommend trying conservative treatments first such as reducing your pet’s weight and avoiding certain activities.
-Pain-relief medication, massage, and exercise may also be good options for your pet.
+Pain-relief medication (such as Metacam), massage, and exercise may also be good options for your pet.
 If your dog or cat doesn’t respond to these measures, you may want to discuss surgery with your veterinarian.

 There is no way to reverse the damage done by hip dysplasia.
 Diagnosing the problem early, however, and adopting a multifaceted approach to caring for your pet’s symptoms may allow you to manage your pet’s condition and alleviate some of the most serious symptoms.